-This is the interview podcast apeaking behind the scenes of data analysis of business and academia.
+This is the interview podcast peaking behind the scenes of data analysis of business, academia, and politics.

 Dr. Annika B. Bergbauer

 Annika Bergbauer holds a Ph.D. in economics by the LMU Munich and is a data expert.
-She works as consultant in the Munich area.
+She works as IT and mangement consultant in the Munich area.

 Her book „Conditions and consequences of education – microeconometric analyses“ was published in the ifo Beiträge zur Wirtschaftsforschung, in 2019.
 At the ifo Institute in Munich, Annika Bergbauer researched the economics of education with Prof. Ludger Wößmann and Standford professor Rick Hanushek.
 Their research is forthcoming in the Journal of Human Resources (Handelsblatt ranked A journal in economics) and already published as NBER Working Paper, and at vox.eu and oekonomenstimme.de.
 Her single-authored paper was published at Education Economics.
 Annika Bergbauer started her academic career at the University of Stellenbosch, in South Africa supervised by Prof. Servaas van der Berg.
 Her South African research is published as Stellenbosch Economic Working Papers and work with the psychologist Dr. Surette van Staden in the International Journal of Instruction and in the South African Journal of Childhood Education.